By Andrew Sobel and Olivier Jacob

 The best way to meet CEOs

-One of my clients was promoted to a very senior position in a large top 100 US company.
+One of my clients was promoted to a very senior position in a major US top 100 company.
 She had been the deputy in her field, and was now at the top.
-She told me that the day her promotion was announced in the newspaper, she received dozens of calls from vendors wanting to do business with her.
-"Do you know what I told them all?" she said.
+She told me that the day her promotion was announced in the newspapers, she received dozens of calls from suppliers wanting to do business with her.
+"Do you know what I told them all?" she told me.
 "I asked them, very politely, 'Where were you five years ago?'"

 The truly great people - those at the top of their careers in whatever field - have brought their advisors with them over the years.
 While it's not impossible to break into someone's inner circle after they've achieved great success, it's not an easy task either.

-Use the third law and your job will become much easier.
-Start by making a list of people you know who are not yet at the top of their success or position.
-Choose passionate, motivated, talented people.
+Use the third law and your work will become much easier.
+Start by making a list of people you know who are not yet at the pinnacle of their success or position.
+Choose people who are passionate, motivated and talented.
 Do you know their agenda?
-How can you help them accomplish their goals?
-Stay in touch as they progress from job to job.
+How can you help them achieve their goals?
+Keep in touch as they progress from job to job.

 The power of curiosity

 How do you get a prospect's attention?
-It's simple: you arouse their curiosity - their desire to know more.
+Simple: you arouse their curiosity - their desire to know more.
 But it has to be a substantial curiosity, not a manipulated one.

 I once found myself on the other side of the world, with five minutes to convince a skeptical CEO that his company should hire me.
 At that moment, Law Eighteen became my best friend.
 It's very simple but powerful: Make them curious.
-With only five minutes to spare, I had to throw the traditional sales process out the window (i.e., "ask good questions," "establish your credibility," "understand their needs") and instead create a strong desire on the part of the CEO to engage with me - to learn more.
+With only five minutes to spare, I had to throw the traditional sales process out the window (i.e. "ask good questions", "establish your credibility", "understand their needs") and instead create a strong desire on the CEO's part to engage with me - to find out more.

-When you create curiosity you create a gravitational pull towards you that is irresistible.
+When you arouse curiosity you create a gravitational pull towards yourself that is irresistible.
 Curiosity helps you get more of everything: more inquiries, more sales, more success in getting appointments with senior clients.
 AND yes, it works in your professional life too.
-If you're good at generating curiosity, it can get you more dates if you're single and more responses for your party!
+If you're good at arousing curiosity, it can get you more dates if you're single and more RSVPs for your party!

 You create curiosity by showing just a little bit of the shine of the gold you offer to your customers.
 Say the unexpected.
 Surprise the other person with your candid answer to a difficult question.
 Shake up their thoughts by showing them an aspect of their problem they hadn't considered.

 You attract others when you tell them what they need to know, not everything you know.
-Keep questions brief.
+Give brief answers to questions.
 Suggest things.
 Don't give a prospect a ten-minute speech when they ask you to describe your company.
 Develop contrarian or unusual perspectives.
-Be seen as someone who has refreshing points of view.
+Be seen as someone with refreshing points of view.

 How to make sure